-6.030.4.3.
+- and has the right to submit a written response including additional pertinent evidence within the designated period for responding.
+Any submitted response would then become a part of the accumulated review materials. - 5.
+The Board of Governors makes the final decision on whether to promote a faculty member. - 6.030.4.3.
 Evaluation.
-[The peer review committees, department chairs, academic deans, Executive VPAA and President will evaluate promotion portfolios based on the above criteria and others developed by academic departments when recommending faculty members for promotion.]
 Promotion application materials submitted in portfolios shall be evaluated based on the established criteria as designated above and as developed by the University, academic Schools, and Departments.
 Peer reviews occur in the third year preceding eligibility for promotion to Full Professor and at the point when a decision is being made about promotion.
 In the years when a decision is being made regarding promotion, faculty members will undergo both administrative and peer review processes.

-Administrative reviews, peer review committee reports and promotion portfolios serve as a record of employment to be used in the evaluation process.
-[Administrative reviews occur on an annual basis for assistant professors; peer reviews occur at each point when a decision is being made about tenure and promotion AND at the halfway mark between eligibility for tenure and promotion to associate professor and eligibility for promotion to full professor.]
+Administrative reviews, peer review committee reports, and promotion portfolios serve as a record of employment to be used in the evaluation process. - 6.030.5.

-- 6.030.5.
 Administrative Post-Promotion and other Triennial Reviews.
 Tenured faculty members holding Associate Professor rank will continue to participate in an administrative review process every three years beyond their review in the third year from eligibility for promotion to Full Professor.
 After promotion to Full Professor, each faculty member will continue to participate in an administrative review process every three years.
 Thus, all tenured faculty will undergo a triennial review. - 6.030.5.1.
 Purpose.
-The on-going three-year Administrative Review process is to assist the faculty member's continuous improvement as a "Teacher/Scholar" and serve as a record of employment for subsequent action related to performance.
-The administrative review is to provide feedback to the faculty member that clearly specifies whether the faculty member is making satisfactory continuous improvement in areas of teaching and advising, scholarship, and service and to identify and discuss any other issues that may impact job performance. - 6.030.5.2.
+The ongoing three-year Administrative Review process is to assist the faculty member's continuous improvement as a "Teacher/Scholar" and serve as a record of employment for subsequent action related to performance.
+The administrative review is to provide feedback to the faculty member that clearly specifies whether the faculty member is making satisfactory continuous improvement in areas of teaching and

+- advising, scholarship, and service and to identify and discuss any other issues that may impact job performance. - 6.030.5.2.
 Procedure.
-In [the third year after promotion to professor] each year of the faculty member's triennial review, the Department Chair informs the faculty member of the administrative review schedule and process; the faculty member prepares materials and meets with the Department Chair; the Department Chair shares the review with the School's Dean; the Dean ensures that feedback from the Department Chair is appropriate and complete, writes a brief memo, and forwards it and the review to the Executive [VPAA] Vice President for Academic Affairs and Provost for inclusion in [its submission into] the faculty member's personnel file.

-- 6.030.6.
-Publication of Tenure [Regulations] Policies.
-These [regulations] policies shall be published and each person [who now holds] holding a position on the [academic] faculty, and all future tenure-track employees at the time of hire, shall receive a copy thereof. - 6.030.7.
-Legal Effect of Tenure [Regulations] Policies.
-[These regulations are] This is a statement of [policy] policies within the limits of which the Board of Governors expects to exercise the powers vested in it, but these [regulations] policies shall not impair, or be taken to waive, any powers now or hereafter vested in the Board under the Constitution and Laws of the State.
+In each year of the faculty member's triennial review, the Department Chair informs the faculty member of the administrative review schedule and process; the faculty member prepares materials and meets with the Department Chair; the Department Chair shares the review with the School's Dean; the Dean ensures that feedback from the Department Chair is appropriate and complete, writes a brief memo, and forwards it and the review to the Executive Vice President for Academic Affairs and Provost for inclusion in the faculty member's personnel file. - 6.030.6.
+Publication of Tenure Policies.
+These policies shall be published and each person holding a position on the faculty, and all future tenure-track employees at the time of hire, shall receive a copy thereof. - 6.030.7.
+Legal Effect of Tenure Policies.
+This is a statement of policies within the limits of which the Board of Governors expects to exercise the powers vested in it, but these policies shall not impair, or be taken to waive, any powers now or hereafter vested in the Board under the Constitution and Laws of the State.